yehaha9876/gitlab/doc/administration/auth/ldap-ee.md

 ## Group Sync

+If your LDAP supports the `memberof` property, GitLab will add the user to any new groups they might be added to when the user logs in.
+That way they don't need to wait for the hourly sync to be granted access to the groups that they are in in LDAP.

 If `group_base` is set in LDAP configuration, a group sync process will run every hour, on the hour.
 This allows GitLab group membership to be automatically updated based on LDAP group members.